 As summer sizzles in Southern California, we have to be extra vigilant about preventing our dogs from over-heating.
 Hyperthermia, or abnormally elevated body temperature, occurs when a dog's body temperature reaches 103 degrees F, or higher.
 Heath stroke, a potentially lethal condition, occurs when dogs body temperature reaches 106 degrees.

-- Don't EVER leave your dog in a hot care.
+- Don't EVER leave your dog in a hot car.
 When it is 74 degrees outside, a car can reach 120 degrees within minutes.

-- Keep your dog in a cool place.
-Make sure your dog has access to shade.
+- Keep your dog in a cool place with access to shade.
 Avoid garages, and keep a fan or the air conditioning going inside.

 - Dogs that have had hyperthermia before are at increased risk for it to happen again.

 - The best prevention is not to expose your dog to high temperatures and to be aware of the signs of hyperthermia and heat stroke.